 - Informal conference — After your claim is denied, or granted with inadequate benefits, you can request an informal conference with a claims examiner from the Office of Workers’ Compensation.
 During the conference, the examiner will try to mediate an agreement with your employer’s insurance company and issue a recommendation for terms of compensation within 30 days of the conference.

 - Formal hearing — Instead of requesting an informal conference, or after a conference that leads to a poor outcome, you can file an Application for Formal Hearing with the Administrative Hearings Division.
+If you wish to have a formal hearing, you must inform the OWC in writing within 14 working days, and file for a hearing within 34 working days.
 At the hearing, which will generally be scheduled for a time within 90 days of your request, an Administrative Law Judge will review the evidence of your case and will ask to hear from you and your employer.
 Because your employer will likely hire an attorney, it is wise to have an attorney on your side as well.
 After the hearing, the Administrative Law Judge has 20 days to issue a Compensation Order.

 - Compensation Review Board — If you are dissatisfied with the Compensation Order, you have 30 days to request a review from the Compensation Review Board.
 A panel of judges on this board will review your case and issue a final decision.